Hoosier–Buckeye Conference

-The Hoosier College Conference (HCC) was a men's intercollegiate athletics conference founded in 1947 by eight members of the Indiana Intercollegiate Conference.
+The Hoosier–Buckeye Conference was a college athletic conference founded in 1947 as the Hoosier College Conference (HCC) by eight members of the Indiana Intercollegiate Conference.
 After consisting solely of colleges in Indiana for 24 years, the conference changed its name in 1971 to the Hoosier-Buckeye Collegiate Conference (HBCC) to reflect the admission of schools in Ohio.
 It existed for another 15 years in its rebranded form.

 Throughout its history, the conference always consisted exclusively of private schools.
 With the exception of founding member Rose Polytechnic (today Rose-Hulman) in the years 1947–50, all members were affiliated with various Protestant Christian denominations.

 HCC and HBCC members competed in the National Association for Intercollegiate Athletics (NAIA).

 HCC history

 In March 1947, Anderson (Indiana) sports writer "Red" Haven broke the news that the Hoosier College Conference was being formed, noting "the project has the blessings of most of the church-supported colleges in Indiana."
 In late April, a press release confirmed that Anderson College (today Anderson University), Canterbury College, Earlham College, Franklin College, Indiana Central (today the University of Indianapolis), and Manchester College (today Manchester University) had formed the league, pending the approval of their trustees.
 Rose Polytechnic (today Rose-Hulman Institute of Technology) joined the conference three months later, giving it eight members when competition began in fall 1947.
 All eight had previously competed in the Indiana Intercollegiate Conference.

 The HCC constitution prohibited members from offering athletic scholarships.
 All were required to sponsor teams in football, basketball, baseball, and track.
 Championship events were also held in cross country, tennis, and golf, but those sports were not mandatory.
 Initially, HCC members were required to schedule conference opponents for at least four football games, ten basketball games, seven baseball games, and three track meets to be eligible for the annual championships in those sports.
 The need for a more centralized, balanced approach to scheduling became apparent right away, when Indiana Central won what would have been a three-way tie for the 1947 HCC football title by playing one more game than its rivals: Indiana Central beat Hanover, which beat Franklin, which beat Indiana Central, in each case their only conference loss, but Indiana Central (6–1) scheduled everyone in the HCC, while Franklin (5–1) and Hanover (5–1) did not.
 The HCC ultimately scheduled a single round-robin in football, and a double round-robin in basketball and baseball.

 The HCC experienced several changes in its first years of operation.
 After Taylor University became the league's ninth member in 1949, Rose Poly left the conference in 1950, Canterbury closed its doors in 1951, and Earlham withdrew from the league in 1957, reducing the lineup to just six schools.
 It remained the same for nearly a decade.
 Earlham was readmitted to the league in 1965, but because of existing scheduling commitments, the Quakers did not return to conference play until 1966–67, and did not have a full HCC schedule in football until 1968.